Thailand Phuket

 • Budget: Chabana Resort – Stay right next to a small lake, close to plenty of food and shopping options, with approximately 1.5 km to the beach.

-Aii Laguna Phuket drone
+SAii Laguna Phuket drone

-The pool at Aii Laguna Phuket
+The pool at SAii Laguna Phuket

 The sunsets in Phuket are simply outstanding. ©SAii Laguna Phuket (adlink)